 - Polishing and Dying

-Once you transfer your 3D model and submit your order on our website, it is received by a Sculpteo team member, who expertly places the model into the next available batch.
-The specific printer from which it will be printed is determined mainly by the dimensions of your object or batch, the larger prints reserved for the larger printers.
+Once you upload your 3D model to our website, it is received by a Sculpteo team member, who expertly places the model into the next available batch.
+The specific printer from which it will be printed is determined mainly by the dimensions of your object or batch, the larger prints being reserved for the larger printers.
 We have multiple printers available including: the EOS Formiga P100, P110, P395, and P730

 SLS uses a highly specific laser that sinters thin layers of polyamide powder together one layer at a time.
 After each round of lasering, the printing bed is lowered and another layer of powder is evenly swept across the top for another round of sintering.
 This process is repeated at a layer height of either 100 µm or 60 µm (available through batch control) until the object is completed.